 This software evaluation template will let you ask survey questions about your users’ general satisfaction levels—as well as investigate their feelings about particular features.
 Here are a few software evaluation survey questions divided into topics:

 - General software satisfaction questions: How satisfied are you with the software?
 Do you have any thoughts on how to improve this product?

-Software reliability: Is there anything that doesn’t work the way it should?
-Does it crash?
-Does it get slow?
+- Software reliability: Is there anything that doesn’t work the way it should?

-Value for money: do your users feel like the software is good value for money?
-Ideally, how would they like to be charged?
-A one-time fee, a yearly fee, or a low monthly fee?
+- Value for money: do your users feel like the software is good value for money?
+How would you like to be charged (yearly, monthly, one-time fee)?